CFO Wiki

 Key Insights:

-– Reveals which locations struggle with fill rates
+– Identifies underperforming days early – Allows mid-week schedule optimization – Reveals which locations struggle with fill rates – Aligns leaders on weekly pacing

-CFO Insight:\
+CFO Insight:

+Revenue is lagging.
+Booking is leading.
 Your dashboard must show both.

 2. Provider Performance Dashboard